spatie/laravel-csp/README.md

   The `csp.policy` and `csp.report_only_policy` config options have no effect here.
 - Because blade files don't have access to the `Response` object, the `shouldBeApplied` method will have no effect.
   If you have declared the `@cspMetaTag` directive and the `csp.enabled` config option is set to true, the meta tag will be output regardless.
-- Any configuration (such as setting your policy to report only) should be done in the `configure` method of the policy rather than relying on settings in the `csp` config file.
+- Any configuration (such as setting your policy to report only) should be done in the `configure` method of the policy, rather than relying on settings in the `csp` config file.
 The `csp.report_uri` option will be respected, so there is no need to configure that manually.

 ### Reporting CSP errors

 #### In the browser

-Instead of outright blocking all violations you can put a policy in report only mode.
+Instead of outright blocking all violations, you can put a policy in report only mode.
 In this case all requests will be made, but all violations will display in your favourite browser's console.

 To put a policy in report only mode just call `reportOnly()` in the `configure()` function of a report: